KJV Only and Haters

 Radical Muslims call me an infidel because I am not Muslim.
 I have now also been called an infidel by people who worship the KJV of the Bible.
 They would say they do not worship it, but simply revere it.
 I disagree.
 With the amount of vehemence, they are either worshiping it or simply protesting way too much.

-Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, Maitreya, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Shelf Reliance, Socialism, temple mount, Thrive Shelf Reliance, ufology.
+Entry filed under: 9/11, alienology, Atheism and religion, Barack Hussein Obama, Barry Sotero, Communism, Demonic, dispensationalism, Eastern Mysticism, emergent church, Gun Control, Islam, Islamofascism, israel, Judaism, Life in America, Maitreya, new age movement, Posttribulational Rapture, Pretribulational Rapture, Radical Islam, rapture, Religious - Christian - End Times, Religious - Christian - Prophecy, Religious - Christian - Theology, salvation, Satanism, second coming, Sharia Law, Socialism, temple mount, ufology.
 Tags: KJV cult, KJV only, KJV only cult, KJV onlyism, people who believe KJV is inspired.